YuKongA/Updater/README_EN.md

 ## Notes:

-Regardless of whether you are logged in or not, you can view the <b>basic information</b> of the <b>existing and public version</b> on the server.

-When you are not logged in with a Xiaomi account, you can use the miotaV3-v1 interface to obtain the detailed information of the `Pubilc Release Version` of any model.
+When you are not logged in with a Xiaomi account, you can use the miotaV3-v1 interface to obtain any detailed information of the `Pubilc Release Version` of any model.

 After logging in to your Xiaomi account, you will use the miotaV3-v2 interface to obtain detailed information about the `Beta Release Version` or the `Public Development Version`, corresponding to the internal test permissions you have.